ezlosswm/gpgkeys/README.md

 ./gpgkeys.py view [<repository_name>] # Displays the database entry for the repository name that was specificied

 ./gpgkeys.py <gpg_key> <repository_name> # Stores the gpgkeys specified into the database.

+./gpgkeys.py delete <repository_name> # Deletes the access token stored for the specifed repository name.
 ```

 # What's Included?